How to Care for Dogs After Spaying Surgery

-In the days immediately following surgery, the e-collar or "cone" will prevent your dog from licking the wound.
-This will prevent infection.
+The e-collar or "cone" will prevent your dog from licking the wound and therefore prevent infection.
 After several days, as the skin starts to heal, the dog's incision will get itchy!
-In response to the itching, your dog may bite at the incision, stitches or staples.
-If you remove the cone before your dog gets her stitches or staples removed, your dog may remove them prematurely!
+In response to the itching, your dog may bite at the incision, stitches, or staples.
+If you remove the cone before the stitches or staples are removed, your dog may remove them prematurely!
 This is dangerous and costly to fix, so keep the cone on!

 - DO leash-walk your dog until her stitches are removed.

-- DO bring your dog to the vet if she is exhibiting pain, signs of infection, pale gums or other problems.
+- DO bring her to the vet if she is exhibiting pain, signs of infection, pale gums, or other problems.

-- DO crate your dog if she wants to run, jump and play.
+- DO crate your dog if she wants to run, jump, or play.
 She must remain inactive for 10 to 14 days.

 - DO expect minor panting and other signs of discomfort in the hours immediately following surgery.

 - DON'T give your dog aspirin.
 It will thin her blood, causing uncontrolled bleeding.

 - DON'T give your dog Tylenol or other pain medication!
 These are deadly to dogs!

 - DON'T let your dog run or jump until her stitches are removed.